baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Introduction

 An alternative to NHST is statistical testing within a Bayesian framework.
-Bayesian statistics is based on the idea that the credibility of well-defined parameter values or models (e.g., null and alternative hypotheses) are updated based on new observations \citep{Kruschke2015}.
-With exploding computational power and the rise of Markov chain Monte Carlo methods \citep[e.g.,][]{GilksRichardsonSpiegelhalter1995, VanravenzwaaijCasseyBrown2018} that are utilized to estimate probability distributions that cannot be determined analytically, applications of Bayesian inference have recently become tractable.
-Indeed, Bayesian methods are seeing more and more use in the biomedical field \citep{Berry2006} and other disciplines \citep[e.g., psychology;][]{VandeschootWinterRyan_2017}.
+Bayesian statistics is based on the idea that the credibilities of well-defined parameter values (e.g., effect size) or models (e.g., null and alternative hypotheses) are updated based on new observations \parencite{Kruschke2015}.
+With exploding computational power and the rise of Markov chain Monte Carlo methods \parencite[e.g.,][]{GilksRichardsonSpiegelhalter1995, VanravenzwaaijCasseyBrown2018} that are used to estimate probability distributions that cannot be determined analytically, applications of Bayesian inference have recently become tractable.
+Indeed, Bayesian methods are seeing more and more use in the biomedical field \parencite{Berry2006} and other disciplines \parencite{VandeschootWinterRyan_2017}.

-Despite of this slowly developing paradigm shift away from frequentist towards Bayesian inference, a majority of biomedical research still employs frequentist statistical techniques \citep{ChavalariasWallachLi2016}.
+Despite the fact that statistical inference is slowly changing from frequentist methods towards Bayesian methods, a majority of biomedical research still employs frequentist statistical techniques \parencite{ChavalariasWallachLi2016}.
 To some extent, this might be due to a biased statistical education in favor of frequentist inference.
-Moreover, researchers might perceive conducting of statistical inference through NHST and reporting of $p$-values as prescriptive and, hence, adhere to this convention \citep[see, e.g.,][]{Winkler2001, Gigerenzer2004}.
+Moreover, researchers might perceive statistical inference through NHST and reporting of $p$-values as prescriptive and, hence, adhere to this convention \parencite{Winkler2001, Gigerenzer2004}.
 We believe that one of the most crucial factors is the unavailability of easy-to-use Bayesian tools and software, leaving Bayesian hypothesis testing largely to statistical experts.
-Fortunately, important advances have been made towards user-friendly interfaces for Bayesian analyses with the release of the BayesFactor software \citep{MoreyRouder2018}, written in R \citep{Rcoreteam2019}, and point-and-click software like JASP \citep{Jaspteam2018} and Jamovi \citep{Thejamoviproject2019}, both of which are based to some extent on the BayesFactor software.
-However, these tools were mainly developed for research designs in the social sciences.
-Easy-to-use Bayesian tools and corresponding accessible software for the analysis of common biomedical research designs (e.g., superiority, equivalence, and non-inferiority) are still missing and, thus, urgently needed.
+Fortunately, important advances have been made towards user-friendly interfaces for Bayesian analyses with the release of the BayesFactor software \parencite{MoreyRouder2018_0.9.12-4.2}, written in R \parencite{Rcoreteam2021}, and point-and-click software like JASP \parencite{Jaspteam2021_0.15} and Jamovi \parencite{Thejamoviproject2021_1.6}, the latter two of which are based to some extent on the BayesFactor software.
+However, these tools are mainly tailored towards research designs in the social sciences.
+Easy-to-use Bayesian tools and corresponding accessible software for the analysis of biomedical research designs specifically (e.g., superiority, equivalence, and non-inferiority) are still missing and, thus, urgently needed.